VoltRipper

 The bottom line

 There's no single "Sur-Ron killer" — there's a better bike for each specific priority.
 If you just want the Sur-Ron experience for less, buy a Talaria.
 If you want the most spec per dollar, look at the Apollo.
 If you need street-legal, go Onyx or Delfast.
-And if what you actually value is the deepest aftermarket, best resale, and biggest community, the honest answer is that the Sur-Ron itself is still the one to beat — which is exactly why so many bikes are marketed against it.
+And if what you actually value is the deepest aftermarket, the widest pool of used buyers, and biggest community, the honest answer is that the Sur-Ron itself is still the one to beat — which is exactly why so many bikes are marketed against it.
 Not sure which fits?
 Our Find Your Ride configurator matches bikes to your budget and riding.

 FAQ